 And let it not be forgotten that by keeping for a full quota of 50 overs, makes the former Windies skipper’s task with the bat no less onerous a challenge as is attempting to turn the bull by the scruff of its horns.

 Imagine the patience, the mental workload, and the sheer physicality involved?

 Having walked on the land of flair and ebullience, that part of the Caribbean cricketing renowned for being home to the Prince of Port of Spain; Brian Charles Lara, Marissa Aguilleira is not your usual Trini.

 She’s unfettered under pressure and not the most flamboyant striker of the ball.
 In an era of lofty sixes and flourishing hits, Merissa Aguilleira can toy with bowlers, slow them down and often, upset their rhythm, presenting a heartening throwback to say a Shiv Chanderpaul meets Evin Lewis.

-Above anything, it is her studiousness and contention for playing a long, effective inning that holds her in good stead and in tremendous respect in the eyes of her colleagues.
+Above anything, it is her studiousness and contention for playing a focused, patient inning that holds her in good stead and in respect in the eyes of her colleagues.